primefaces/primefaces/README.md

 ### Community <> Elite <> Pro
 ***

-This is the open source code and issue tracker of the PrimeFaces Master (a.k.a. community version).
+This is the open source code and issue tracker of the PrimeFaces master (a.k.a. community version).
 Please check the following link for informations about Elite and Pro: [PrimeFaces Support](https://www.primefaces.org/support/)

 What does that mean?